-Dr Lisa Harkry (CPsychol) is a Lecturer in Psychology, specialising in social inclusion, mental health and neurodiversity.
+Dr Lisa Harkry (CPsychol, FHEA) is a Lecturer in Psychology, specialising in social inclusion, mental health and neurodiversity.

-Lisa holds over ten years of practical experience in understanding the barriers to employment faced by autistic adults.
-Previously, she has been based within several non-profit and start-up organisations (such as the National Autistic Society, AS Mentoring and Auticon) and worked closely with autistic adults to address confidence, anxiety and sensory difficulties in the workplace.
+Lisa holds over ten years of practical experience in understanding the barriers to social inclusion faced by neurodiverse adults.
+Previously, she has been based within several non-profit and start-up organisations and has worked closely with autistic adults to address confidence, anxiety and sensory difficulties in the workplace.
 She has advised major corporate organisations, such as GlaxoSmithKline and Virgin Money, on how to recruit and manage autistic employees.
 She has also been interviewed for BBC Radio 4 about autism in the workplace and developed employee case studies for the BBC's neurodiversity project.

 Lisa is motivated by understanding the social aspects of mental health and/or neurodevelopmental conditions, particularly the steps leading to social inclusion and how this can be encouraged.
-Lisa specialises in autism and employment but has previously worked across the following research areas:
+Lisa has previously worked on the following research projects: